-- 1. Preparation (integration paper) and participation in class activities and discussions during the orientation sessions (15%) - 2.
+- 1. Preparation (summary paper) and participation in class activities and discussions during the orientation sessions (15%) - 2.
 Attendance in scheduled activities and active participation in the question and answer period of the business-related visits.
-(35%) - 3.
-Research paper on a subject of interest to the student, related to his/her major area of study, which will integrate the observations made in Japan with library research (35%) - 4.
-Book review (15%)
+(30%) - 3.
+Research paper on a subject of interest to the student, related to his/her major area of study, which will integrate the observations made in Japan with library research (30%) - 4.
+Two book reviews (15% each)